German government plans to reform adoption law – DW – 10/10/2024

 Children to be able to have two mothers

 In addition to changes to adoption law for married and unmarried couples, the draft reform bill will also states that a child will be able to have two "co-mothers" from birth.
-Under current German law, the partner of the woman who gives birth to the child in a lesbian couple must adopt the child by way of stepchild adoption.
-This lengthy legal process, during which the woman's suitability to adopt must be assessed, has long been the subject of criticism.
+Under current German law, the partner of the woman who gives birth to the child in a lesbian couple must adopt the child through stepchild adoption.
+This lengthy legal process, during which the woman's suitability to adopt must be assessed, has long been criticized.

-Under paternity law, is not currently legally possible for a child to have two fathers in Germany: the legal father is either the biological father of the child or the partner of the mother who is in a "social-familial relationship" with the child.
-For children with gay parents, one of the men can acknowledge paternity but this does not apply to his partner, as under German law there is only one parent besides the biological mother.
+Under paternity law, it is not currently legally possible for a child to have two fathers in Germany: the legal father is either the child's biological father or the mother's partner who is in a "social-familial relationship" with the child.
+For children with gay parents, one of the men can acknowledge paternity, but this does not apply to his partner, as under German law, there is only one parent besides the biological mother.
 Instead, he can adopt the child by way of stepchild adoption.
 This will not change under the proposed reforms.

 The law on this particular issue was recently contested when the Federal Constitutional Court in Karlsruhe ruled in April 2024 that biological parents must always have the opportunity to maintain and exercise parental responsibility for their children.
 This opens up the possibility for the recognition of multi-parent families, i.e. for a child to have two fathers and a mother.